-Q: What is electronic and information technology accessibility?
+Q: What is information and communication technology (ICT)?

-A: Electronic and information technology (EIT) accessibility, also known as digital accessibility, generally refers to software, hardware, digital content, and content standards that are used to provide and promote equal access to persons with disabilities.
-Please review the EIT accessibility footprint to see the full scope of electronic and information technology accessibility at Kent State University.
+A: Information and communication technology (ICT), formerly known as EIT, generally refers to software, hardware, digital content, and content standards that are used to provide and promote equal access to persons with disabilities.
+Please review the ICT accessibility footprint to see the full scope of information and communication technology accessibility at Kent State University.

 Q: Why is digital accessibility important?

 A: Digital Accessibility is an important component of providing and promoting an equitable, welcoming and inclusive learning environment and is required by law and regulation.
 Accordingly, with the routine, extensive and increasing use of web assets, digital content and related materials in higher education, KSU strives to provide resources that are accessible to all individuals.

 Q: What does it mean to “be accessible” in reference to digital content, software, and 3rd party services?

 A: When referring to digital content, software, and 3rd party services, “accessible” simply means that the content, software, and services interact correctly with assistive technology.
 Assistive technology refers to software and hardware that provides individuals with disabilities equal access.
 Common examples of assistive technology include screen readers, text to speech software, magnification, closed-captioning, etc. Proper creation and formatting of digital content, proper programming of software, and proper adherence to accessibility standards for 3rd party content and services provide equal access to individuals with disabilities.